 - Potatoes (I wasn’t worried about chips, they’re chips!
 Sweet potato was ok – phew!)

 How to move forward

-In short, I was to be gluten and dairy free, with the other things on the list, for the next 6 months when I could get my hair tested again.
+In short, I was to be gluten and dairy free, plus removing the other things on the list, for the next 6 months when I could get my hair tested again.
 I started that day.
-I could eat lactose free cheese, so when I was experimenting with Pizza base and cheese options this was a welcome friend.

-What to do Pizza wise, this was a challenge.
+I had to figure out what to do Pizza base wise, this was a challenge.
 Initially, I started making my own gluten free bases.
-Predominantly these were on rice flour but they were like eating cardboard, not to mention the dairy free cheese (that I tried first) didn’t melt it burnt.
-Also watch out for the ingredients in dairy free cheese, read the label.
+Predominantly, these were on rice flour but they were like eating cardboard, not to mention the dairy free cheese (that I tried first) didn’t melt it burnt.
+I did explore the dairy free cheese options, but opted not to use them, make sure you read the ingredients.
 So I was eating cardboard with burnt bits on it – quite tasteless.

 I whinged about it one day to Brooke and she said, you can have lactose free cheese – really?
 She changed my pizza experience!!
 Now, lactose free cheese isn’t mozzarella cheese, but it will melt and I can make it crispy, which I enjoy on the edges!